 The master’s programme in Molecular Science and Engineering provides in-depth knowledge of molecular systems and advanced tools for successful careers in industry, academia, a ... +

 Our Master of Science in Molecular life sciences offers broad training at the very frontier of research.
 Molecular life sciences aim is to understand the structure, function a ... +

 The master's program "FOKUS Life Sciences" is a very comprehensive, interdisciplinary and fast track preparation for performing a Ph.D. project at the Graduate School of Life ... +

-This two-year master's program prepares students for a professional research career in life science.
-It has a strong focus on molecular techniques for disease therapies and di ... +
+This two-year master's programme prepares students for a professional research career in life science.
+It has a strong focus on molecular techniques for disease therapies and ... +